paradoxxxzero/atom-one-theme-color-by-project/README.md

 You must have one-light/dark-ui/syntax theme activated for this package to work.
 It will change the hue of the ui/syntax according to the current project name.

+Main brightness and saturation values are configurable.
+Base hue could be changed if the project -> hue mapping doesn't suit you.

+## Nota Bene
+You will have to change the default values if you use the one-light theme.
+Base values for light theme are :

+  * saturation: 1
+  * brightness: 98